Lancashire Aircraft Corporation: Eric Rylands Ltd.

+Skyways joins the family

-More significantly, in 1952 LAC also bought Skyways Ltd which had been ailing since the Berlin Airlift, and Eric Rylands became its managing director.
-Skyways' headquarters were temporarily moved to Bovingdon, later moving to Stansted.
-Most of LAC's Yorks were transferred to the control of this new subsidiary and painted in the Skyways livery.
+More significantly, in 1952 LAC also bought Skyways Ltd. which had been ailing since the Berlin Airlift, and Eric Rylands became its managing director.
+Skyways' headquarters were temporarily moved to Bovingdon, and later to Stansted Airport.
+Most of LAC's Yorks were transferred to this new subsidiary and painted in their livery.
 The remaining Yorks were used for Air Ministry charters, mainly trooping flights to the Caribbean, and for Inclusive Tour (IT) charters.
-The Yorks could carry up to 50 passengers, (a Halton could carry up to 12), so a full coachload could be carried on a single flight for the first time.
+The Yorks could carry up to 50 passengers, so a full coachload could be carried on a single flight for the first time.
 Scheduled services now started to become less significant to LAC's operations.

-At this time several states were not permitting civilian operators to land in or even overfly their territory, so many of these aircraft were anonymised by the removal of the company name and civil registration, and were issued with temporary military registrations.
-This was particularly true of the Suez Canal zone which saw intensive operations, especially around the 1956 Suez Crisis.

-In 1952-53 LAC bought four Douglas DC-3s to bolster the scheduled and charter fleet during the steady removal of the Rapides.
-Most of the Proctors had left the fleet by then.
+In 1952-53 LAC bought four Douglas DC-3s to bolster the scheduled and charter fleet during the steady withdrawal of the Dragon Rapides.
 In 1954 LAC set up a summer service run in association with East Yorkshire Motor Services, bringing passengers to Blackpool for their service to the Isle of Man.
-The return journey, "taking less than seven hours each way" cost around £5 10s (£5.50).

 In 1954 Silver City Airways had left Lympne Airport and moved to its new Lydd Ferryfield Airport.
-Seeing an opportunity to build on his experience at Blackpool, Rylands leased Lympne and that year used the Skyways brand to establish a Coach-air service linking London and Paris by coach with the Channel crossing flown by DC-3s between Lympne and Beauvais.
-The operation proved very popular: in 1956 Rylands bought Lympne Airport, and in late 1958 he established Skyways Coach-Air Ltd as a separate subsidiary of Skyways.
+Seeing an opportunity to build on his experience at Blackpool, Rylands leased Lympne and that year used Skyways to establish a coach-air service linking London and Paris, with the Channel crossing flown by DC-3s between Lympne and Beauvais (north of Paris city on the road to Amiens and the location of a sizeable airport).
+The operation proved very popular; in 1956 Rylands bought Lympne Airport, and in late 1958 he established Skyways Coach-Air Ltd. as a separate subsidiary of Skyways.
 (Note: At this time Rylands lived in Sellindge, just two miles from Lympne Airport.)

 Meanwhile, on 12 December 1956 Rylands sold Lancashire Aircraft Corporation to British Aviation Services (Britavia), the owners of Silver City Airways, but the sale did not include Skyways, the coach-air operation, or Samlesbury Engineering.
-Rylands himself remained a director of LAC, whose Blackpool operations, along with other Britavia airlines Manx Airlines and Dragon Airways, were merged as the Northern Division of Silver City during 1957.
+Rylands himself remained a director of LAC, whose Blackpool operations, along with other Britavia airlines Manx Airlines and Dragon Airways, were merged as the Northern Division of Silver City in early 1957, but the full merger took place in 1958.

-Skyways itself survived until 1962, when Euravia bought it for £1, the combined airline later being renamed Britannia Airways.
+Skyways itself survived until 1962, when Euravia bought it for one pound.
 Skyways Coach-Air collapsed in 1971, and the remains were bought by Dan-Air the following year.